ElijahElrod/ElijahElrod/README.md

 ##
 - 🌱 I’m currently learning full-stack development
-- 🥅 I work at a large financial services company
+- 🥅 I work at an adtech company as a backend software engineer.
 - ⚡ Fun fact: I love to learn new things

 ---